jspecify/jspecify/docs/spec.md

 type `T`, without reference to the nullness operator of any other type components of `T`.

-> For example, "the nullness operator of `List<@Nullable Object>`" refers to the
+> For example, "the nullness operator of `List<Object>`" refers to whether the
-> whether the list itself may be `null`, not whether its elements may be.
+> list itself may be `null`, not whether its elements may be.

 ## Null-marked scope